-This project, in a pilot phase, is about community engagement and education.
+This project is about community engagement and education.
 It aims to raise awareness and understanding of cancer among Aboriginal people living in the Albury/Wadonga region of Victoria/New South Wales.
-It also aims to encourage people to take action if they are concerned about their health which can lead to the early detection of cancers and improved outcomes.
+It also aims to encourage people to take action if they are concerned about their health which can lead to the early detection of cancers, and improved outcomes.

 The project will focus on cancers most prevalent in the Aboriginal communities involved, and cancers where the patient outcome is poor.
 These include lung, trachea, oesophageal, and head and neck cancers.
 The project will work to enhance the capacity of Aboriginal health professionals' knowledge of cancer, and community health service providers support for community members.

 Abstract adapted from Hume RICS

 Hume Regional Integrated Cancer Service/East Hume Cancer Network